inconvergent/cl-veq/DOCS.md

  ; LST names a macro:
  ;   Lambda-list: (&BODY BODY)
  ;   Documentation:
- ;     wrap (values ..) in (list ..).
+ ;     get all values in body as a list.
- ;     almost like multuple-values-list, except it handles multuple arguments.
+ ;     almost like multuple-values-list, except it handles multiple arguments.
  ;   Source file: /data/x/veq/src/utils.lisp
 ```